agbarnett/cluster.reports/README.md

-# cluster.reports
+# Cluster reports
-A place for cluster reports for Science and Technology Australia
+A place for the five societies in Mathematical Sciences to report on their activities for Science and Technology Australia